Florence Owens Thompson

 Florence Owens Thompson (born Florence Leona Christie; September 1, 1903 – September 16, 1983) was an American woman who was the subject of Dorothea Lange's photograph Migrant Mother (1936), considered an iconic image of the Great Depression.
 The Library of Congress titled the image: "Destitute pea pickers in California.
 Mother of seven children.
 Age thirty-two.
 Nipomo, California."
+Thompson was called the "Mona Lisa of the 1930s."

 Biography

 Florence Owens Thompson was born Florence Leona Christie on September 1, 1903, in Indian Territory, present-day Oklahoma.
 Both of her parents claimed Cherokee descent.
 Her father, Jackson Christie, allegedly abandoned her mother, Mary Jane Cobb, before she was born, and her mother married Charles Akman (of Choctaw descent) in the spring of 1905.
 The family lived on a small farm in Indian Territory outside Tahlequah.
 Cherokee Nation tribal records indicate that Jackson Christie's blood quantum was either full blood or one-half.
-Mary Jane Cobb claimed she was Cherokee on her May 27, 1894 marriage record to Christie, but later testified under oath before the Dawes Commission that both of her parents were white.
+Mary Jane Cobb claimed she was Cherokee on her May 27, 1894, marriage record to Christie, but later testified under oath before the Dawes Commission that both of her parents were white.
 While many sources claim Christie abandoned Cobb, he disputed the allegation.
 Christie served three years in a federal penitentiary in Detroit, Michigan.

 Aged 17, Thompson married Cleo Owens, a farmer's 23-year-old son from Stone County, Missouri, on February 14, 1921.
 They soon had their first daughter, Violet, followed by a second daughter, Viola, and a son, Leroy (Troy).
 The family migrated west with other Owens relatives to Oroville, California, where they worked in the saw mills and on the farms of the Sacramento Valley.
 By 1931, Thompson was pregnant with her sixth child, when her husband Cleo died of tuberculosis.

 Thompson then worked in the fields and in restaurants to support her six children.
 In 1933, Thompson had another child, returned to Oklahoma for a time, and then was joined by her parents as they migrated to Shafter, California, north of Bakersfield.
 There, Thompson met Jim Hill, with whom she had three more children.
 During the 1930s, the family worked as migrant farm workers following the crops in California and at times into Arizona.
 Thompson later recalled periods when she picked 400–500 lb of cotton from first daylight until after it was too dark to work.
 She said: "I worked in hospitals.
 I tended bar.
 I cooked.
 I worked in the fields.
 I done a little bit of everything to make a living for my kids."

-The family settled in Modesto, California in 1945.
+The family settled in Modesto, California, in 1945.
 Well after World War II, Thompson met and married hospital administrator George Thompson.
 This marriage brought her far greater financial security than she had previously enjoyed.